 0017 2866 38 (July 14, 2016) – Board declined to disqualify a claimant, who was hired to be an activities director at the employer’s rest home, but was transferred to being an aide after the employer decided that she could not do the director position.
 Claimant had good cause to resign because the new position was unsuitable.
 Attempts to change the essential elements of the job would have been futile.

 0014 5343 84 (June 29, 2015) – A unilateral reduction in claimant’s weekly draw against commission by more than half or the fact that the employer may have violated a state wage and hour law does not relieve the claimant of the obligation to make adequate and reasonable attempts to preserve his job or to show that such efforts would have been futile.
-[Note: This case is currently on appeal in the District Court.]
+[Note: The Appeals Court affirmed the Board of Review’s decision.]

 0002 2560 79 (Nov.
 12, 2013) – Claimant’s failure to make efforts to preserve her employment rendered her ineligible for benefits under G.L. c.
 151A, § 25(e)(1), where she could have done so simply by asking the employer owner not to address her using foul language.